WHERE ARE WE GOING?

 First day

-We board in the morning in San Teodoro, one of the iconic towns of Sardinia’s Costa Smeralda, known for its crystal-clear waters, La Cinta, and the landscape overlooking Tavolara.
-Once we’ve stowed our luggage and met the crew, we immediately settle into the rhythm of the week: we cast off, get acquainted with the boat, and head toward a sheltered cove for our first swim, an aperitif at sunset, and our first dinner in the cockpit.
-This is the moment when we truly breathe in the vacation.
-The wind this week will decide our course: north to Porto Rotondo or south to the Gulf of Orosei?
+We board in the morning at San Teodoro, one of the iconic resorts of the Costa Smeralda in Sardinia, known for its clear waters, La Cinta, and the landscape overlooking Tavolara.
+Once we’ve settled our luggage and met the crew, we immediately start getting into the rhythm of the week: we cast off, get familiar with the boat, and head toward a sheltered cove for our first swim, an aperitif at sunset, and our first dinner in the cockpit.
+This is the moment when you can truly breathe in the vacation.
+The week’s wind will determine our course: northward to Porto Rotondo or south to the Gulf of Orosei?

 Second day